bluenote-1577/phase-doc/docs/source/usage.rst

 .. code-block:: sh

-    contig  average_local_ploidy    average_global_ploidy   approximate_coverage_ignoring_indels    total_vartig_bases_covered    average_local_ploidy_min1hapq   average_global_ploidy_min1hapq    avg_err
+    contig	average_global_ploidy	whole_contig_multiplicity	approximate_coverage_ignoring_indels	average_local_ploidy	total_vartig_bases_covered	average_global_ploidy_min1hapq	average_local_ploidy_min1hapq	avg_err

-    contig1   1.706   0.971   17.739  194971  1.680   0.741 0.0015
-    contig2   2.509   2.351   69.065  3438158 2.437   2.231 0.0026
+    contig_1041	2.170	2.170	26.452	2.16988416988417	325797	2.110	2.110	0.0611
+    contig_120	3.110	0.301	7.558	3.123620309050773	35610	1.705	1.713	0.0414
     ...

 The following are the interpretations of each column:

 #. ``contig``: The contig's name.
-#. ``average_local_ploidy``: This refers to the estimated ploidy of the blocks (see algorithm details in :doc:introduction) that pass floria's filtering thresholds.
-This value is always greater than 1.
 #. ``average_global_ploidy``: This represents the average SNP multiplicity across the contig, which is the estimated ploidy.
-SNP multiplicity is the frequency of a SNP's coverage by haplosets.
-This can be less than 1 because blocks with 0 ploidy, i.e., blocks lacking any SNPs or reads that pass filters, are included in this metric.
+SNP multiplicity is the number of times it is covered by haplosets.
+#. ``whole_contig_multiplicity``: This is the ``total_vartig_bases_covered`` divided by contig length, i.e. how many times the contig is covered by vartigs.
 #. ``approximate_coverage_ignoring_indels``: This is the average coverage of the SNPs.
 Reads with many indels can slightly decrease this metric as they may not properly cover SNPs.
+#. ``average_local_ploidy``: This refers to the estimated ploidy of the blocks (see algorithm details in :doc:introduction) that pass floria's filtering thresholds.
+This value is always greater than 1 and can be slightly different than the global ploidy.
 #. ``total_vartig_bases_covered``: This is the total number of bases covered by vartigs.
 For instance, if a contig has 4 strains, this number will be approximately four times the contig length.
 However, it may be lower if certain parts of the contig are not covered by some strains.
 #. ``..._min1hapq``: This represents the same statistics but disregards vartigs with 0 HAPQ.
 #. ``avg_err``: The average error rate fraction of the phasing.
 This is the same error statistic as the ERR statistic for the haplosets/vartigs.